vdaas/vald/docs/overview/data-flow.md

 <img src="../../assets/docs/upsert_flow_v2.png" />

 Upsert request updates the existing vector if the same vector ID exists, or inserts the vector into Vald.
-When the user upsert a vector to Vald:
+When the user upserts a vector to Vald:

 1. Vald Ingress receives the request from the user.
 The request includes the vector ID(s) and the vector(s).
 2. Vald Ingress will forward the request to the Vald LB Gateway to process the request.
-3. Vald LB Gateway will boardcast a exist check request to Vald Agent(s) to check if the vector exists.
+3. Vald LB Gateway will broadcast an existing check request to Vald Agent(s) to check if the vector exists.
-4. Vald Agent returns the exist check result to Vald LB Gateway.
+4. Vald Agent returns the existing check result to Vald LB Gateway.
-5. If the vector with the same vector ID exists, Vald LB Gateway will send a update request to Vald Agent(s) same as the update flow step 3 to step 5.
+5. If the vector with the same vector ID exists, Vald LB Gateway will send an update request to Vald Agent(s) same as the update flow step 3 to step 5.
 If the vector does not exist, Vald LB Gateway will process the insert flow from step 3 to step 4.
-6. Vald Agent(s) return sucess to Vald LB Gateway.
+6. Vald Agent(s) return success to Vald LB Gateway.
 7. Vald Filter Gateway will return success to the Vald Ingress.

 ## Delete